-The Police Ombudsman recognised the difficulties in policing such situations, but pointed out the potentially serious consequences if the weapon had fallen into the hands of the rioters.
-She recommended that the police should review their policy for the deployment of semi-automatic weapons at such incidents and put in place an appropriate strategy for their use.
+The Police Ombudsman recognized the difficulties in policing such situations but pointed out the potentially serious consequences if the weapon had fallen into the hands of the rioters.
+It was recommended that the police should review their policy for the deployment of semi-automatic weapons at such incidents and put in place an appropriate strategy for their use.